Inzonee/otw-bandit-writeups/README.md

 strings data.txt | grep "=="

 ## What I learned
-- strings can be used to filter out binary and only shows readable characters
+- 'strings' can be used to filter out binary and only shows readable characters
 - binary files contain non-readable characters, strings extracts only ASCII text with 4+ printable characters